Regulating Gene Expression (College Board AP® Biology): Study Guide

 Transcription factors

-• Transcription factors are proteins that bind to promoter regions on DNA to affect gene expression
+• Transcription factors are proteins that bind to regulatory DNA sequences (such as promoters or enhancers) to control gene expression

 Diagram of gene transcription showing DNA, promoter region, transcription factor, RNA polymerase, and mRNA production direction.